huggingface/blog/dynamic_speculation_lookahead.md

 </p>

-⭐ Intel labs together with Hugging Face, developed dynamic speculative decoding which significantly speeds up text generation by up to 2.71x, depending on the task.
+⭐ Intel labs together with Hugging Face has developed _dynamic speculative decoding_, which significantly speeds up text generation by up to 2.7x, depending on the task.

 # Dynamic Speculative Decoding